Plofland/photo-portfolio/README.md

 - [ ] add a profile image
 - [ ] add a skills section
 - [ ] add a social links section
+- [x] add a css library for styling